ninchat/ninchat-embed/embed.md

 	Force long poll connection instead of websocket.

+- `masterKeyType` : string

+	Specifies the type of the signature/token used in `userMasterSign`;
+	"ninchat" or "jwt".

 - `motd` : string

 	Message of the day text displayed below the customer service queues.
 May contain HTML.